yellowbean/absbox-doc/docs/source/modeling.rst

 Inspect Variables during waterfall
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. versionadded:: 0.22

-this action will query the <Formula> and tag with <Comment> save to result.
+this action will query the :ref:`Formula` and tag with <Comment>("optional string") save to result.
 To read the result, please refer to :ref:`View Variables In Waterfall`

 syntax